 Your content should be fluid: readable, clear and pursuasive.
 This is largely skill based and can develop over time.
 The other things are design related and are thus more in a bloggers immediate control.
 It boils down to vertical rhythm, making it easy as possible for your reader to digest your content:

 These are things you can educate yourself about and fine tune through your stylesheets.
 The best source on the web I could find is Matthew Butterick’s Practical Typography.
 I personally enjoy a good read when it follows basic laws of good typography, and when it’s not couched in clutter.
-Ads, sidebars, cloud tags, category links, and extraneous links like sitemaps all tug on my attention and distract from the content.
+Ads, sidebars, cloud tags, tags links, and extraneous links like sitemaps all tug on my attention and distract from the content.